Port Norris, New Jersey: Bivalve and Shell Pile

 In the Port Norris area are the communities of Bivalve and Shell Pile.
 They were both centers of the oystering industry, as their names imply.
-Shell Pile is described in 1939 excerpt of a WPA Guidebook to New Jersey:
+Shell Pile is described in a 1939 excerpt of a WPA Guidebook to New Jersey:

 "Shell Pile is named for the great heaps of oyster shells stacked outside the packing sheds.
 This is a community of about 1,000 Negroes living in wooden barracks erected on stilts over the salt marshes.
 Negroes here live their own lives in their own way, and present a united and rather hostile front from the rest of the world.
 Strange whites are not welcomed in Shell Pile."

 The oystering industry reached its peak in 1955, declining by 1957 due to oyster pathogen Haplosporidium nelsoni (MSX) which killed 90% of the oysters.
 Bivalve and Shell Pile are now mostly ghost towns, with a combined population of less than 50.

 In Cruising the Chesapeake; a Gunkholer's Guide, William Shellenberger says:

 As the name indicates this is an oystering port, probably the busiest on the Delaware.
 Don't look for typical pleasure-boat facilities - there aren't any.
 However, you may be able to find dock space on either shore where you can tie up.